Lesson Plan

 For Students 9th - 12th

-In this genetic worksheet, learners will complete 4 fill in the blank questions about selective breeding and determining genotypes.
+In this genetic worksheet, students will complete 4 fill in the blank questions about selective breeding and determining genotypes.
 Then students will use a Punnett square to determine the genotype for two different breeding situations.

 Lesson Plan